ps428/AMY/Flutter/amy/README.md

 - [ ] Add a QnA page
 - [ ] Confirmation button upon donation
 - [ ] Timestamp of donation and serving
-- [ ] In an notification on meal serving
+- [ ] In app notification on meal serving
 - [ ] Use group by kind of something to get superstar from the bill table
 - [ ] Add a graph.
 Can use sunc_fusion_flutter_charts